 Guided by the work plan, the qualified environmental professional collects samples and gathers more information at the site; DEC oversees this work.
 Field sampling may include soil, water, air, sediment, and waste.

 Site characterization reports are submitted for DEC review after completion of the field effort and receipt of analytical results from a qualified laboratory.
 See 18 AAC 75, Article 3, and scroll to section 335(c) for a list of requirements.

 Reporting must include the following elements:

 5) Data Quality Assessment

-6) Exposure Pathway AnalysisUsing the analytical data and other information collected during the field effort, the qualified person evaluates each exposure pathway identified in the Conceptual Site Model.
-Before site closure, the qualified person must calculate the cumulative risk to humans from all exposure pathways as described in the Cumulative Risk Guidance.
+6) Exposure Pathway AnalysisUsing the analytical data and other information collected during the field effort, the qualified environmental professional evaluates each exposure pathway identified in the Conceptual Site Model.
+Before site closure, the qualified environmental professional must calculate the cumulative risk to humans from all exposure pathways as described in the Cumulative Risk Guidance.
 For some pathways, a qualitative evaluation may be enough to either determine that further investigation or cleanup is needed or that the contamination is limited enough that no significant exposure is expected.
 Consult with the DEC project manager regarding the extent of evaluation required for each pathway.

 7) Cleanup LevelsSoil cleanup levels can be determined by of one of the following four methods: